byui-cse/wdd231-course/src/content/semester/unit1.md

 ---
 title: Unit One - Introduction
-summary: This Unit will review concepts in HTML, CSS, and Javascript.
+summary: This unit will review concepts in HTML, CSS, and Javascript.
 It will also instruct how to setup our environment for the course.
 tags: [
 	HTML basics,
 	CSS basics,